-This work is derived from a need to find meaning in these brutal events that re-positions the corpse in our field of vision, reminding us that our physical existence is finite.
+Thousands of people die in drug-related violence every year in México.
+By using metaphors and visual metonymies to tie together process and subject matter, I explore the idea of perception, memory and transformation.
+My work is derived from a need to find meaning in these brutal events that re-positions the corpse in our field of vision, reminding us that our physical existence is a temporary one.

 the series consist of 58 images